Marden, Wiltshire: History

 A settlement of 29 households and one mill was recorded at Meresdene in Domesday Book of 1086.
 The Victoria County History traces ownership of the mill – on the Avon in the north of the parish – from the 15th century until 1970, when it was still grinding corn, albeit by electrical power; the property was sold for residential use in 1975.
 The three-storey mill of 1842 and adjoining two-storey house, both in red brick, were recorded as Grade II listed in 1988.

 Holders of Marden manor included Gilbert Basset and his brothers Fulk (bishop of London) and Philip, all in the 13th century; and Hugh le Despenser the elder from 1298 to 1326.
 After Despenser's execution, the manor was granted to Queen Isabella and then Queen Philippa.
 Later holders included the earls of Abingdon in the 17th and 18th centuries.
-The present manor house, in Flemish brickwork, is from the early 19th century.
+The present manor house, in Flemish bond brickwork, is from the early 19th century.

 John Marius Wilson's Imperial Gazetteer of England and Wales (1870–1872) described Marden as follows:

 MARDEN, or MERTON, a village and a parish in Devizes district, Wilts.
 The village stands on the river Avon, 2 miles SW of Woodborough r. station, and 6 ESE of Devizes; and has a post office, of the name of Marden, under Devizes.
 The parish comprises 1,278 acres.
 Real property, £2,291.
 Pop., 235.
 Houses, 49.
 The manor belongs to S. R. Neate, Esq.
 Two remarkable tumuli formerly were in the neighbourhood, 240 feet in circuit, and 40 feet high; and are supposed, by some writers, to mark the scene of Ethelred's defeat by the Danes in 871; but whether they were sepulchral barrows or the earthwork of an ancient British temple, is an open question.
 The living is a vicarage in the diocese of Salisbury.
 Value, £170.
 Patrons, the Dean and Chapter of Bristol.
 The church is ancient; has two Norman arches and an embattled tower; and is finely ornate, both without and within.
 There is a national School.

 The population of the parish peaked in the second half of the 19th century, with 247 recorded at the 1871 census, then fell to 152 by 1901.
 A small National School was built c.
 1844; the school was closed in 1925 and its premises were converted for residential use.

 Marden has been suggested as a possible location for the Battle of Marton (871).